Real people. Real places. Real stories.

 When will my story be published?

 Stories will be published - at our whimsical discretion - the following calendar year between June and December.
 Winning authors will be notified, at the latest, by May 31st.
 All authors MUST be signed up for the Story Unlikely monthly magazine (free!) to be eligible for prize and publication.
-(Don’t worry, we only send out ONE issue (email) a month – we can’t stand getting our emails blown up, and we know we’re not alone in that).
 Please note that although you're welcome to unsubscribe at any time, just wait until the contest is over, otherwise we'll consider that a disqualification of your entry.
 DO NOT mark our emails as spam (and we know when this is done) - not only will you forfeit your entry, but you'll be barred from future submissions.
 Harsh judgement, sure, but easily avoided.

 How do I submit?

 Due to our endless quest to get our stories past overreactive spam blockers, we've changed our submission email to: [email protected].
-Sure, organization was easier with a different address, but as long as you type the word 'Submission' in the title, your story will end up in the right place.
+As long as you type the word 'Submission' in the title, your story will end up in the right place.
 And this is important, so we'll say it again: make sure you type the word 'submission' in the title of your email, otherwise it may be lost!
 So email submissions to [email protected] in the following format:

-(Email Subject Line) Submission: TITLE/GENRE(In the body of the email)Dear Editor,TITLE, GENRE, WORD COUNT[Insert FIRST 250 words of your story (rounded to the nearest sentence) here]# (insert page break, or double space if you can't)(Insert short author bio, including any previously published stories, as you want it to appear below your story if/when published)(Tell us how you found Story Unlikely)Sincerely,
+(Email Subject Line) Submission: TITLE/GENRE(In the body of the email)Dear Editor,TITLE, GENRE, WORD COUNT[Insert FIRST 250 words of your story (rounded to the nearest sentence) here]# (insert page break, or double space if you can't)(Insert short author bio, including any previously published stories, as you want it to appear below your story if/when published)(Tell us how you found Story Unlikely, and why you decided to submit)Sincerely,

 NAME